Governors feel heat to reopen from protesters, president

-AUSTIN, Texas (AP) — Stores in Texas can begin selling merchandise with curbside service, and hospitals can resume nonessential surgeries.
-In Florida, people are returning to beaches and parks.
+AUSTIN, Texas (AP) — Stores in Texas can soon begin selling merchandise with curbside service, and hospitals can resume nonessential surgeries.
+In Florida, people are returning to a few beaches and parks.
 And protesters are clamoring for more.

-Protests against stay-at-home orders organized by small-government groups and Trump supporters were planned for Saturday in several cities after the president urged supporters to “liberate” three states led by Democratic governors.
+Adding to the pressure are protests against stay-at-home orders organized by small-government groups and Trump supporters.
+They staged demonstrations Saturday in several cities after the president urged them to “liberate” three states led by Democratic governors.

-But protests were planned in Republican-led states, too, including at the the Texas Capitol and in front of the Indiana governor’s home.
-Republican Texas Gov. Greg Abbott has already said that restrictions will begin easing next week, while Indiana Gov. Eric Holcomb — who signed an agreement with six other Midwestern states to coordinate reopening — said he would extend his stay-at-home order until May 1.
+Protests happened in Republican-led states, too, including at the Texas Capitol and in front of the Indiana governor’s home.
+Republican Texas Gov. Greg Abbott already said that restrictions will begin easing next week.
+Indiana Gov. Eric Holcomb — who signed an agreement with six other Midwestern states to coordinate reopening — said he would extend his stay-at-home order until May 1.

+For the first time in weeks, people were able to visit some Florida beaches, but they were still subject to restrictions on hours and activities.
+Beaches in big cities stayed closed.

 Meanwhile, infections kept surging in the Northeast.

-Rhode Island, sandwiched between the hot spots of Massachusetts and New York, has seen a steady daily increase in the number of infections and deaths, with nursing home residents accounting for more than 90 of the state’s 118 deaths.
-The state’s death rate of around 10 people per 100,000 population is among the highest per capita in the nation, according to data compiled by the COVID Tracking Project.
+Rhode Island, between the hot spots of Massachusetts and New York, has seen a steady daily increase in infections and deaths, with nursing home residents accounting for more than 90 of the state’s 118 deaths.
+The state’s death rate of around 10 people per 100,000 is among the nation’s highest per capita, according to data compiled by the COVID Tracking Project.

-Massachusetts had its highest number of deaths in a single day on Friday with 159.
-Republican Gov. Charlie Baker said it would be premature for states to begin lifting restrictions when deaths are still climbing.
-Citing the advice of health experts, he said states should look for infection rates and hospitalizations to be on the decline for about two weeks before acting.
+Massachusetts had its highest number of deaths in a single day on Friday, with 159.
+Republican Gov. Charlie Baker, citing the advice of health experts, said states should wait until infection rates and hospitalizations decline for about two weeks before acting.

-Trump, whose administration waited months to bolster stockpiles of key medical supplies and equipment, appeared to back protesters taking to the streets in several U.S. states to vent their anger with the restrictions.
+Trump, whose administration waited months to bolster stockpiles of key medical supplies and equipment, appeared to back protesters.

 “LIBERATE MINNESOTA!”
 “LIBERATE MICHIGAN!”
 “LIBERATE VIRGINIA, ” Trump said in a tweet-storm in which he also lashed out at New York Gov. Andrew Cuomo, a Democrat, for criticizing the federal response.
 Cuomo “should spend more time ‘doing’ and less time ‘complaining,’” the president said.

+The rally was organized by a host of Infowars, owned by conspiracy theorist Alex Jones, who joined protesters on the Capitol steps.
+Jones is being sued in Austin over using his show to promote falsehoods that the 2012 Sandy Hook school massacre in Connecticut was a hoax.

+More than 200 people stood close together outside the governor’s mansion in Indianapolis, carrying American flags and signs demanding that Holcomb lift restrictions.
+The state health department reported 529 new coronavirus cases between April 7 and midday Friday, raising the total to more than 10,600.
+The number of deaths rose by 26, to 545.

-A few hundred demonstrators cheered and waved signs Saturday outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozens deaths through Friday.
+Elsewhere, a few hundred demonstrators cheered and waved signs outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozen deaths through Friday.

 “Even if the virus were 10 times as dangerous as it is, I still wouldn’t stay inside my home.
 I’d rather take the risk and be a free person,” said one of the protesters, talk show host Ian Freeman.